koalaman/shellcheck/shellcheck.1.md

 **--exclude-from** *FILE*

 :   Exclude files matching glob patterns listed in *FILE*.
 Each line should
     contain one glob pattern.
+Lines starting with `#` or empty lines are ignored.
+A pattern is matched against the full file path, the file name, and each parent directory.
+For example, the pattern `vendor` would exclude any file with a `vendor` parent directory.

-Lines starting with `#` are ignored.
-If this option is not specified, ShellCheck will look for a file named `.shellcheckignore` in the current working directory and use it if present.
+    If this option is not specified, ShellCheck will search for a file named `.shellcheckignore` in the current working directory and its parent directories, the same way shellcheckrc is searched for.

 # FORMATS